michal-cevela/hybrid-mobile-web/README.md

 As far as the integration stuff is concerned, [Mule ESB](https://www.mulesoft.org), [Apache Camel](http://camel.apache.org) or [Spring EIP](http://projects.spring.io/spring-integration/) might be worth a further consideration as they all provide a number of useful EIPs (Enterprise Integration Patterns) applicable on the backend.

 Last but not least, to build the entire application using only JavaScript syntax, [Meteor.js](https://meteor.com) or a combination of Node.js and Express would be probably the best choice available to full-stack JavaScript developers these days I assume.
-However, my intention was to split my skills between a hybrid OOA JavaScript and 100% pure OOA Java :-)
+However, my intention was to split my skills between a hybrid JavaScript and pure object-oriented Java :-)

 ### 7. Inspiration